hqshtag/github-searcher/README.md

 - I'm familiar with using redux/toolkit and I know how efficent it is compared to react-redux but I thougt I use the later  for the test since you didn't specified toolkit in the requirements.
 - I know about Octokit, but I created my own API service, Octokit would be optimal if we had a filter and sort feature in our app.
 - If I had more time, or if this was a bigger app, the infinitescroll would stand alone as a unqiue feature not inside the search.
+- In the production world, I surely will destructure my styles file.

 ### Issues
 >These are the issue that took me long enough to solve them.